evkx/evkx.github.io/content/models/hyundai/inster/inster_standard_range/_index.md

 ## Interior

 You can choose between several interior designs.

+### Seats

 The seat layout is the two seats in front and two seats in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Hyundai INSTER Standard Range.
+The Hyundai INSTER Standard Range offers a single type of front seat.

 The following functionalities are available on the **standard** seat.